EmbedMe-io/embedme-docs/index.rst

-.. title:: ESPHome
+.. title:: EmbedMe

 .. meta::
     :google-site-verification: Q5q5TFbCofxA8-cSa1Frv5Hj4RopF5zwEZf_zaNHqf4

 .. seo::
-    :description: ESPHome Homepage - Reimagining DIY Home Automation.
-ESPHome is a framework that tries to provide the best possible use experience for using IoT microcontrollers for Home Automation.
+    :description: EmbedMe Homepage - Reimagining DIY Home Automation.
+EmbedMe is a framework that tries to provide the best possible use experience for using IoT microcontrollers for Home Automation.
 Just write a simple YAML configuration file and get your own customized firmware.
     :image: logo.svg